hackatbrown/docker-starter/1-images.md

 In the upcoming tutorials, we'll cover how to set up a container for your own application.
 We'll also show you how you can combine and orchestrate multiple containers including both your application containers and the pre-built dependency containers!

+For this part of the tutorial, we'll be working on running Postgres with Docker.
+Postgres, more formally known as PostgreSQL, is a powerful, open-source object-relational database management system (ORDBMS) that is widely used for storing, retrieving, and managing structured data.
+It is highly regarded for its robustness, scalability, and ability to support complex queries, large datasets, and advanced data types, making it suitable for a wide range of applications, from small websites to large-scale enterprise systems.

 ## Images and Containers

 Docker containers are made up of layers of **images**, which are the files of configuration data necessary to be installed for the container.